 SignedHeader is a header and commit that the counterparty chain has created.
 In the

 ConensusState on record for the counterparty chain.
-The commit will be a signature of at least 2/3 of the validator set over that header, which is guaranteed as part of Tendermint's BFT consensus model.
+The commit will be a signature of at least 2/3 of the validator set over that header, which is guaranteed as part of CometBFT's consensus model.

 ValidatorSet will be the actual validator set, as opposed to the hash of the next validator set stored on the

-UpdateClient because, in order to preserve the Tendermint security model, it is necessary to be able to prove that at least 2/3 of the validators who signed the initial header at block 50 have signed the header to update the
+UpdateClient method because, in order to preserve the CometBFT security model, it is necessary to be able to prove that at least 2/3 of the validators who signed the initial header at block 50 have signed the header to update the

 ConsensusState to block 100.
 This